CHRONIC KIDNEY DISEASE & SSD BENEFITS

 Chronic Kidney Disease is disease of the kidneys which leads to renal failure.
 Your kidneys filter waste and excess fluid from your blood.
 If your kidneys start to fail, then waste builds up.
 Because of that waste build up, you may develop symptoms of CKD.

 However, some people have no symptoms at all and are found to have kidney disease by a lab test.
 Medications can help manage the symptoms of CKD.
 In the late stages of the disease, you may have to filter your blood with a machine.
-This is known as dialysis.
-In severe cases, a kidney transplant may be needed.
+This is dialysis.
+In severe cases, you may need a kidney transplant.

 The SSA evaluates chronic kidney disease under listing 6.00.
 The SSA lists CKD under genitourinary disorders.
 Other examples of these disorders include chronic glomerulonephritis and hypertensive nephropathy.
 The listing also includes diabetic nephropathy, chronic obstructive uropathy, and hereditary nephropathies.
 The SSA also evaluates nephrotic syndrome due to glomerular dysfunction under listing 6.00.